djphan/djphan-c301a1-ToDoList/README.md

 4. LonelyTwitter Lab 2/3 were used as a template for the DataManager, iDataManager and Statistics Activity Page.
    This material was forked from dfserrano (https://github.com/dfserrano/LonelyTwitterGson).
 This material is assumed to be in in the public domain for the course to use.

+5. Dr Hindle Student Picker(http://www.youtube.com/watch?v=5PPD0ncJU1g&list=UUTLkh9KmeYXQBR59wJxq1eg).
+This series was used to extensively create the clicker functions in the main activities.

+This material is avaliable under the Creative Commons Attribution license which allows reuse of the material